 The thing that scares me most about hiking in Missouri and Arkansas is the possibility of running into a snake.
-We barely got out of our car and I spotted a copperhead taking its time to cross the trail.
-Copperheads are venomous snakes, so we patiently gave the snake plenty of room until he crossed.
+Less than a hundred yards from the parking lot, I spotted a copperhead taking its time to cross the trail.
+Copperheads are venomous, so we patiently waited for the snake to cross.

 It doesn’t seem likely, but if you happen to get bitten by a snake, I think the closest hospital would be North Arkansas Regional Medical Center in Harrison, Arkansas which is 30-40 minutes away.

 But don’t worry… the hike gets better!

 We crossed a little creek bed which led to a wide and well-maintained trail, with occasional benches available for a quick rest.

 The trail becomes more narrow and steep as you head towards Natural Bridge and Eden Falls.